Lafalasidosi/DB_usage/README.md

 I found the pg_hba.conf file (not the one I made up in /var/lib/postgresql/12/main, but the one in /etc, where I should have searched first) and edited a bunch of the "md5" entries to "trusted."
 Don't ask me how exactly it worked, but it did.

+### Aug 17
+Lazy Sunday gone and passed, I can now say I know how to tell Java to populate a database.
+Spent more time than I care to admit on simple syntax errors.